LearnerAnuprash/Data-Structures-and-Algorithms/README.md

-This file contains Dynamic memory allocation demonstration in C language .
+i) Dynamic memory allocation demonstration in C language . ii) Finding GCD of two numbers without the use of recursion in C.